-Online Job Posting Services – Symplicity
+Online Job Posting Services – Symplicity for Employers:

 For employers seeking to fill summer, part-time, entry-level or lateral employment needs, the Ovadia CP&P Office encourages the use of job postings through the web-based job posting database, Symplicity.
 Posting job opportunities with the Ovadia CP&P Office Symplicity system is a free service.
 Employers may either create their own Symplicity accounts, which will enable them to post available positions, or employers may complete, save and send the Job Posting Form to the Ovadia CP&P Office to post on their behalf via email to email@example.com or fax to 305.348.2301.

 *The Ovadia CP&P Office maintains the job posting database as a service to students, alumni and employers, and does not validate or guarantee the accuracy of the information posted.
 The Ovadia CP&P Office does not endorse the opportunities posted or the people or organizations posting them.
 Applicants are encouraged to research employers and opportunities.*

 FIU Law alumni interested in assisting students and other alumni with the employment search process can get involved in the following ways:

 - Recommend your firm’s sponsorship of FIU Law activities.